Credit card offers that tempt

 However, there are two caveats.
 First, few credit card companies are interested in attracting those with poor credit scores, and many offers are available only to those with good or excellent reports.
 And, secondly, offers come and go, and you may have to act quickly to catch the one that's best for you.

-This credit card may not be right for those who regularly carry forward large balances because its APR varies between 12.99 and 22.99 percent, depending on your creditworthiness.
+This credit card may not be right for those who regularly carry forward large balances because its APR varies between 13.99 and 22.99 percent, depending on your creditworthiness.
 However, it has no annual fee, and offers a generous rewards program.
 You get 1 percent cash back on all purchases, and a further 4 percent (making 5 percent) on those made within categories that change each quarter.
-There is a cap on the amount of 5-percent rewards you can receive in any given quarter.
+There is a $1,500 cap in combined purchases on the amount of 5-percent rewards you can receive in any given quarter.
+And remember you need to activate your bonus categories each quarter.

 Share this article with: